fabioprev/MRI-Classifier/README.md

 use the software, but a specific guide for each software package can be found in the README.md file contained in the root directory of the software package.

-<b>Steps 1 and 2 are mandatory only for ADNI and OASIS data sets:</b>

-1. We first need to organize the data set we want to use based on the patient's categories (i.e., AD, CN, LMCI, MCI).
-In order to do so, we have to type the following command:
+<b>1.
+Data set organization: </b> We first need to organize the images we want to use based
+   on the patient's categories (i.e., AD, CN, LMCI, MCI).

+   For the ADNI and OASIS data sets, we provide the DatasetOrganizer tool to do this task automatically.
+You have to type the following command in a terminal:

         - cd <DatasetOrganizer-root>/bin
         - ./DatasetOrganizer -d <directory-root>